frenchwr/gimp/README.md

 6. Someone from the team will review the open pull request and either merge it or start a discussion with you with additional changes or clarification needed.
 7. Once the pull request has been merged into the stable branch, a GitHub action will rebuild the snap using your changes and publish it to the [Snap Store](https://snapcraft.io/gimp) into the `candidate` channel.
 After sufficient testing of the snap from the candidate channel, one of the maintainers or administrators will promote the snap to the stable branch in the Snap Store.

-## OpenVINO AI Plugins
+## OpenVINO™ AI Plugins

-This snap contains support for AI plugins running on Intel hardware (CPU, GPU, and NPU) using Intel's OpenVINO AI inference library.
+This snap contains support for AI plugins running on Intel (CPU, GPU, and NPU) and arm64-based hardware using Intel's OpenVINO AI inference library.
 In order to use these plugins, please follow these steps:

-1. Install the plugin dependencies, which provide runtime libraries and the GIMP plugins:
+1. **Install the plugins and their dependencies**:

     ```shell
     sudo snap install intel-npu-driver --beta # for NPU support